If you have been left stranded at the airport, you could claim compensation from the airline. Here are your rights if your flight is delayed.

 While delays caused by extraordinary circumstances may not be covered by your airline, they might be covered by your travel insurance so check your policy documents.

-This is typically an event which is out of your airline's control, like extreme weather, political unrest, or strikes.
+This is typically an event which is out of your airline's control, like extreme weather, bird strikes, political unrest, or staff strikes.